 Rancilio Silvia Review + Modding Options & the New Silvia Pro

-This is my review of the famous Rancilio Silvia espresso coffee machine – the latest version (at the time of writing) the Silvia E V6 2020.
+This is my review of the famous Rancilio Silvia espresso machine – the latest version (at the time of writing) the Silvia E V6 2020.

 You may disagree with this, and respond that surely the Silvia Pro is the latest version of the Silvia, and maybe you’re right.
-In my modest opinion even though, the Silvia Pro is not the Silvia… but more on that shortly, and I will include details on the new Silvia pro, too.
+In my humble opinion though, the Silvia Pro is not the Silvia… but more on that shortly, and I will include details on the new Silvia pro, too.

 Yes there are more home barista machines on the market these days, but when it comes to getting towards commercial grade, single boiler machines intended for home use, there still isn’t a huge amount of competition.